w3c/wcag3/informative/guidelines/images-and-media/captions/captions-unobstructed.md

 <b>Procedure</b>

 For each caption:
-1. Check if caption doesn’t hide visual information needed to understand the video content
+1. Check if the caption doesn’t hide visual information needed to understand the video content.

 <b>Expected results</b>
 * #1 is true.